- Linen Bedding

 Next, you will want to fold your linens and put them away, (unless of course, they go right back onto the bed, table, cushion or curtain rod).
 There is a nice tradition for folding linen: in thirds, and the rationale is so you can always present a plump, smooth front in your linen closet.
 This might not rank high on your priorities, but it’s just as well to know.

 Sheets are most awkward to fold because of their size, and it helps immeasurably to do it with a companion.
 If you must work solo, drape the sheet over a bed and walk around every time you fold.

 Here is a little demo for the folding method, the traditional way, in thirds.
 This is shown on a pillow cover but the same principle applies to sheets as well.
 First fold in half, then in half again, and again, until you have a long narrow piece, ideally at a width that suits your linen closet.
 Then fold into thirds - with a sheet you will want to halve it length-wise first.

 The result is a neat, tidy package which even Marie Kondo would approve.
 Stop at this point and clap your hands with delight.

-Stack the results proudly in your linen closet, and don’t be surprised to see that by the next day the piles will be considerably reduced, as the linen settles and in essence, flattens itself out, almost like ironing.
+Stack the results proudly in your linen closet, and don’t be surprised to see that by the next day the piles will be considerably reduced, as the linen settles and flattens itself out, almost like ironing.
 Who wouldn’t love so cooperative a fabric!
-Tuck it in with some lavender bags, give it a part of the approval and tiptoe away.
+Tuck it in with some lavender bags, give it a pat of approval and tiptoe away.
 Your work here is done.